Convergence Insufficiency and Convergence Excess

 Comprehensive support: At Hartsdale Family Eyecare our team is available to help you cope and understand the steps and treatments necessary for improved vision.

-Extensive evaluation: We conduct an extensive and thorough evaluation that may take up to three to four hours to complete.
+Extensive evaluation: We conduct an extensive and thorough evaluation, using the latest technology to determine the best treatment option.
 The evaluation is tailored to your specific symptoms.
 Your evaluation will include a complete medical history, an examination of your eyes, including close inspection of your retina and optic nerve, and several imaging scans.
 The following tests may be conducted.

 Visual acuity: Measures the extent to which vision is affected.
 Orthoptic measures or eye movement analysis.
 An eye movement specialist measures ocular alignment and the coordination between the eyes in all positions of gaze.